UConn vs. San Diego State Predictions & Picks - NCAA Tournament National Championship

 UConn vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament National Championship

-Monday's game at NRG Stadium has the UConn Huskies (30-8) taking on the San Diego State Aztecs (32-6) at 9:20 PM (on April 3).
-Our computer prediction projects a 71-68 win for UConn, who is a small favorite based on our model.
+Monday's contest features the UConn Huskies (30-8) and the San Diego State Aztecs (32-6) matching up at NRG Stadium (on April 3) at 9:20 PM.
+This matchup, according to our computer prediction, will result in a 71-68 win for UConn.

-According to our computer prediction, San Diego State should cover the point spread, which currently sits at 7.5.
-The two teams are projected to go over the 132.5 total.
+According to our computer prediction, San Diego State is a good bet to cover the point spread, which is currently listed at 7.5.
+The two sides are projected to go over the 132.5 over/under.

 UConn vs. San Diego State Game Info & Odds